Tymotex/Techsuite/README.md

     ```
     DATABASE_URI="postgresql://me:1984@localhost/techsuite"
     ```
+6. Run `./techsuite --reset` to create the database instance and run the Flask server

 Note: to use psql to interface with the techsuite database instance, run `psql -d techsuite -U <username>`